fastticketbot/FastTicket/README.md

 - Open Ticket Tag: Whether or not the bot should tag the role (only works if role is set and the bot has correct permissions).
 - Reaction Message Id: This internal variable stores the message id the bot should look for to be able open a ticket.

+# Permissions
+- You need the Administrator permission to use commands that can modify bot settings.

 # Commands

 - -help : Shows the help message